 This course satisfies the state and district requirements for graduation.
 It includes the major historical eras of world history, from the Age of Enlightenment to an introduction to the Cold War.
-Emphasis is placed on the interrelationships among nations and cultures, as well as reading, writing, analysis, and bringing historical themes into current events.
+Emphasis is placed on the interrelationships among nations and cultures, as well as the major themes in history.

-- Homework Expectation: 2 hours weekly - District SLOs Addressed in this Course: 1, 2, 3, 5 - This course qualifies for World History credit
+- Prerequisites: None; open to all grade levels - Homework Expectation: 2 hours weekly - District SLOs Addressed in this Course: 1, 2, 3, 5 - This course qualifies for World History credit

-WORLD HISTORY :: WId Hist | 1625 WORLD HISTORY SLC :: World History SLC | 9343 Grade 9 Year
+WORLD HISTORY :: Wld Hist | 1625

+WORLD HISTORY SLC :: World History SLC | 9343

-UC Approved "a"
+Grade 9 Year UC Approved "a"